How Long Should Your Blog Post Be? A Writer's Guide

 Who doesn’t want more organic traffic from Google?
 One month, many years ago, I went from getting just a trickle of new visitors from Google to getting over 1,000 new readers per day.
 I was ecstatic!

-Since then, I optimized the post and it still generates thousands of new visits per month.
+Since then, I optimized the post to better fit my target audience and it still generates thousands of new visits per month.

 Search Engine Optimization (SEO) is complicated, and a much larger subject matter than we can cover here (and typically involve a keyword tool like Ahrefs for SEO analysis).